To practise as a dietitian in Australia, you must become accredited by the Dietitians Australia (as an Accredited Practising Dietitian).

 - Master of Human Nutrition.

-If your ultimate goal is to become an Accredited Practising Dietitian (APD), you'll need to complete our Master of Dietetics, which you can do in just 18 months.
+If your ultimate goal is to become an APD, you'll need to complete our Master of Dietetics, which you can do in just 18 months.

 Those wanting to pursue the Master of Dietetics must have an undergraduate degree in a relevant cognate area and must demonstrate learning in human biosciences (biochemistry and human physiology), and food and nutrition science (such as the principles of nutrition lifespan nutrition, diet and disease and food sciences).